Studios & Labs

 Ceramics and 3-D – Room 009A

 Students in the Moravian University Ceramics Lab use stoneware and porcelain to create hand-built and wheel-thrown pieces.
-Low-firing clays are also used for special projects.
-The lab holds 4 electric potter's wheels, a kick wheel, and a slab roller.
-Firing is done in two electric kilns.
-A wide variety of glazes are available at the glazing station; also, minerals are available for students to use to make glazes from scratch.
+Low-fire clays are also used for special projects.
+The lab has four electric potter's wheels, a pug mill, a slab roller, and two electric kilns.
+A wide variety of glazes are available in addition to minerals for students to use to make glazes from scratch.
 The ceramics lab is also used for the course Three-Dimensional Design (3-D).

 Painting – Room 009

 Student Studios – Upper Floors

 Senior art students in the courses Advanced Studio Seminar and Senior Projects work in individual or shared studio spaces on their senior thesis projects, both during class time and for individual work outside class.
 Art Club Open Studio Night gives students an opportunity to display their best work in their studios for the entire college community.

 Graphic and Interactive Design and Media Labs - Hill 309

 Moravian University has two state-of-the-art computer labs equipped for graphic and interactive design and media, including digital photography and video.
-Both labs have Mac computers with the full Adobe Creative Suite including InDesign, Photoshop, and Illustrator installed.
+Both labs have Mac computers with the full Adobe Creative Suite, including InDesign, Photoshop, and Illustrator.
 Other media programs are also installed on each computer, such as Sketch, Premiere, and AfterEffects.

 Also included in the labs are several flatbed scanning stations.

 Black-and-white printers and 11x17 color printers are available in both labs.
 A large-format printer, which can print up to 42 inches wide, is located in Room 007, in addition to an Epson 44" photo printer.

 There is also a comparably equipped Macintosh lab in Memorial Hall, Main Campus, to enable students living on Main Campus to work outside of class time without traveling to Hurd (South) Campus.